Two caveats here (always a fun way to start an article):

 He didn’t start in a job where he’d ever have access to information that he eventually leaked.
 But he moved into those types of jobs because of his technical skills and his desire to learn new things.
 Desires that are valiant no matter the outcome.

 Product managers can apply a similar model to their careers.
 No matter where you start you can always learn more and try new things.
 It used to be common that PMs would be technical, many were ex-engineers.
 Today the emphasis has shifted.
-But technical prowess is definitely still a differentiator and gives you another rather for advancement.
+But technical prowess is definitely still a differentiator and gives you another vector for advancement.

 Security and Data Management